AmoebeLabs/swiss-army-knife-card-manual/docs/basics/animations/css-animations.md

     I hope to fix this in the future by calculating the real center and correct this using the css `transform-origin` property.

 !!!
 Tip "Use animations sparingly"
-    You don't want your Home Assistant dashboard look like a website from the 90ies :smile:
+    You don't want your Home Assistant dashboard look like a website from the 90ties :smile:

 !!!
 Info "And yes, yes, yes, you can add you own CSS animations..."
-    Put them in the `user-css-definitions.yaml` file.
+    Put them in `user-css-definitions.yaml`.
 That's the one you may change!